the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 `ReactDOM.render()` uses a DOM node in your HTML to replace it with JSX.
 It's a way to integrate React in any foreign application easily, and you can use `ReactDOM.render()` multiple times across your application.
 You can use it to bootstrap simple JSX syntax, a React component, multiple React components, or an entire application.
 In a plain React application, you would only use it once to bootstrap the component tree.

 `ReactDOM.render()` expects two arguments.
-The first argument is for rendered JSX.
+The first argument is for rendering the JSX.
 The second argument specifies the place where the React application hooks into your HTML.
 It expects an element with an `id='root'`, found in the *public/index.html* file.

-During implementation, `ReactDOM.render()` takes your App component, though it can also pass simple JSX.
-It doesn't require an component instance.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~